How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 Note: While washing, be careful not to crush the petals, they’re the hidden treasure we’re trying to secure!

 Once rinsed, it’s time to dry the chamomile.
-No, we’re not talking about the dehydration process just yet!
+No, we’re not talking about the just yet!
 We just need to make sure there’s no excess water on the flowers.
-You can gently pat them dry using a clean kitchen towel.
+You can gently pat them dry using a clean kitchen towel, or use a paper towel as an alternative.
 Use the towel like a loving pat given to your favorite pet —minimal pressure, but enough to make it feel safe and secure.

 Patience pays off!
 Take your time to ensure each of the flowers is nice and dry.
 Remember, an efficient drying process now sets the stage for an optimal dehydration process later.
 Good work pays off in the end!